Stephenkuf/Stephenkuf/README.md

 ### Hi there 👋!

-I'm Kuforiji Stephen, a passionate self-taught full stack web developer and a freelance software engineer from Nigeria. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces and API's. i take great care in the experience, architecture, and code quality of the things I build.
+I'm Kuforiji Stephen, a passionate full stack web developer and a freelance software engineer from Nigeria. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces and API's.
+I take great care in the experience, architecture, and code quality of the things I build.

-I am also an a-source enthusiast and maintainer.
-I learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

-💼 any freelance work? do reach, email @ stephenkuforijif@gmail.com
+💼 any freelance work? do reach,
-💬 ask me about anything, i am happy to help;
+💬 ask me about anything, I am happy to help;
 📫 How to reach me:

   Email: Stephenkuforijif@gmail.com